Reese Witherspoon wore Hollywood's favorite closet staple - ExBulletin

 Reese Witherspoon wore Hollywood’s favorite closet staple

 I shamelessly want to dress like Reese Witherspoon 99% of the time.
-Not only does she know how to rock a little black dress and stun with sequins and sleek silhouettes, but she’s the queen of comfortable outfits.
+Not only does she know how to make a little black dress its clean and stun in sequins and elegant silhouettes same, but she is the queen of the comfortable outfit.
 Case in point?
 Yesterday’s effortless look.

 Not only is the Witherspoons white t-shirt a necessity, but it flatters just about anyone.
-This is because of the ease of styling; pair it with blue jeans like the Revenge of a Blonde star, opt for comfortable sweatshirts or dress it up with a denim jacket.
+This is because of the ease of styling; associate it with Blue Jeans as the Revenge of a Blonde star, opt for comfortable sweatshirts or dress it up with a Jean jacket.
 Another option is to keep it simple by donning a pair of slides like Witherspoon, which could very well be these Shearling Birkenstocks.
 No matter how you style your surefire white shirt, you’re bound to wear it over and over.

 The Witherspoons shoulder bag also deserves some recognition, because she wears it left and right.
 Not only that, but style is sure to be major for spring, as the intricate texture is reminiscent of a seasonal picnic basket in the best possible way.
 With Madewell look-alike styles And Claire V.you’ll start reaching for that spring-approved bag nonstop.